Tony Robles, Founder/Director of F.A.S.T.

 Vincent Hosfield B.S., MTOM, L.Ac.

 Vince has been treating pain and injuries for almost a decade.
 He has treated all types of athletes from professional football and hockey, high school and college athletes, to the novice “weekend warrior.”
-Vince combines acupuncture, electro stimulation and when applicable Chinese cupping.
+Vince combines electro stimulation and when applicable Chinese cupping.
 These therapies help to improve circulation, reduce pain, reduce inflammation, and improve recovery times.

 Vince is excited to be joining the team at F.A.S.T. to focus on his passion for treating athletes and helping them improve their recovery times and get back to competition faster.